 Criteria Architect: The Criteria Architect is the person or entity retained by the District and identified as such in the Contract.
 References to the “Criteria Architect” in the Contract Documents shall mean the Criteria Architect or the Criteria Architect’s authorized representative.

-Energy Storage Solar PV Systems: All parts of an energy storage Solar PV System, including batteries, wiring and other electrical devices, conduit, housings, hardware, equipment pad, fencing, remote monitoring equipment, connectors, meters, disconnects and other related devices required to construct a turnkey, operational energy storage Solar PV System, interconnected to the grid which meets the requirements of all applicable laws and the Contract Documents.
+Battery Energy Storage Systems (BESS): All parts of a BESS, including batteries, wiring and other electrical devices, conduit, housings, hardware, equipment pad, fencing, remote monitoring equipment, connectors, meters, disconnects and other related devices required to construct a turnkey, operational BESS, interconnected to the grid, which meets the requirements of all applicable laws and the Contract Documents.

 Guaranteed Maximum Price (GMP) for Construction: Design/Builder’s maximum price for construction of the project in accord with the criteria and bridging documents provided by District as part of District’s Request for Proposals and Design/Builder’s investigation of the project site.
 The firm fixed-price for construction is to be quantified and proposed by Design/Builder upon completion of the Design phase in accord with the process outlined in the Terms and Conditions to Contract.

-Final Completion: The point at which the Work on the Project has been fully completed in accordance with the Contract Documents as determined in good faith by the District’s Representative.

-Notice Of Completion (NOC): The notice filed by the District, in the County Recorder’s Office, stating that construction has been finally completed.
-NOCs will be filed upon Final Completion of all Work performed under a Construction NTP.

 Notice To Proceed (NTP): The written notice issued by the District’s Facilities Planning and Construction (FPC) post-award contracts administration department to the Designer/Builder authorizing the Designer/Builder to proceed with commencement of the Work or portions of the Work.
 The scope, value and schedule of such NTP shall be defined by the Designer/Builder’s signed proposal which shall be incorporated into the NTP, except in the case of a Unilateral Change as described in Article 2.11 of the Terms and Conditions of this Contract.
 The notice will include the agreement number, an NTP number, project number, site location name, established fee, invoicing directions and signature of the contracts supervisor.
 The contracts supervisor may authorize a representative to sign in his/her place when absent or otherwise unavailable.
 The issuance of an NTP shall indicate that the specified work has been approved by District authorized representatives, a funding source has been identified and budget has been confirmed.
 Designer/Builder and subcontractors may not begin work prior to receiving an NTP and shall not exceed the value of an existing NTP.

 Permission To Operate (PTO): Written authorization from the Utility granting permission to the District to operate and interconnect the Solar PV System with the Utility’s distribution system.